actuallySoheil/DatabaseAPI/README.md

 # DatabaseAPI
-A simple MySQL and SQLite database API for anyone whos frustrated with the sql's syntax.
+A simple MySQL and SQLite database API for anyone whos frustrated with the sql's syntax for Minecraft plugins.

 ### Example Code:
 ```java